shbao6/Airbnb-Project/README.md

+# Airbnb
-# Airbnb evaluating the Impact of short rental regulations using Difference in Difference
+Evaluating the Impact of short rental regulations using Difference in Difference